mehulagg/gitlab/doc/development/feature_flags/controls.md

 Once the change is deemed stable, submit a new merge request to remove the feature flag.
 This ensures the change is available to all users and self-managed instances.
+Make sure that YAML definition of a feature flag is removed from the repository.
 Make sure to add the ~"feature flag" label to this merge request so release managers are aware the changes are hidden behind a feature flag.
 If the merge request has to be picked into a stable branch, make sure to also add the appropriate `~"Pick into X.Y"` label (e.g. `~"Pick into 13.0"`).